DesktopGooseUnofficial/statement/README.md

 ![A lot of geese overlapping, slowing the VM to a crawl](https://i.imgur.com/UWl0d8C.gif)

+Last but not least, you can look at a bad PowerPoint Slideshow of The ResourceHub Team running it at [any.run](https://app.any.run/tasks/f8ace6c6-1210-41b4-b9d8-9302119d6a69).

 ### How do I get it?

 You know what you're doing, right?
 We don't recommend doing it.